Ad Noctum: Chapter 7

 Volker reached across the table and closed the display, forcing Rush to look at him.
 The other man’s eyes were wary, his features frozen in place.

-“Find a planet,” Rush whispered, and left the room.
+“Find a planet.”
+Rush left the room.

 In other words, it didn’t have enough naquadria.

-That didn’t mean, however, that it wouldn’t be useful.
+That didn’t mean it wouldn’t be useful.

-Much as he was dubious of Rush and Telford, he found that the idea of harnessing energy on a planetary level and thereby putting humanity solidly on the Kardashev scale was something he could get behind.
+Much as Volker was dubious of Rush and Telford, he found that the idea of harnessing energy on a planetary level and thereby putting humanity solidly on the Kardashev scale was something he could get behind.

 “Hey,” Volker said warily.